moira-alert/ansible-module/README.md

 To create or edit existing trigger in Moira use state 'present' inside playbook task.
 Parameters values required to be specified:

- - moira: Url of Moira API;
+ - moira: Url of Moira API
- - state: Desired state of a trigger;
+ - state: Desired state of a trigger
- - name: Trigger name;
+ - name: Trigger name
- - targets: List of trigger targets.
+ - targets: List of trigger targets

 Any others will be used with their default values.
 ```